-- a.
-Landscapes and physical locations that channel and group pedestrians into target areas; - b.
-Public spaces that attract rather than discourage people from gathering; and - c.
-Restricted access to internal or high risk areas.
+- a) Landscapes and physical locations that channel and group pedestrians into target areas; - b) Public spaces that attract rather than discourage people from gathering; and - c) Restricted access to internal or high-risk areas (e.g. car parks).

 The site has been designed to limit access and control flow by: